The Most important lab tests every midlife woman should know about

 Why It Matters

-Insulin resistance can begin years before blood sugar levels become abnormal.
+Insulin resistance often begins years before blood sugar becomes abnormal.

 - Stubborn belly fat